Analysis

-Seven documented Bali villa scams – from a Rp 80 billion fake-project case to nominee wipeouts – with the reported facts, the pattern behind each, and the one verification step that would have prevented it.
+Seven documented Bali villa scams 2026: Rp 80 billion fake-project, nominee wipeouts, double-sale fraud.
+Reported facts, the pattern behind each, and the one verification step that would have stopped each.

 Every Bali property scam below was publicly reported, and every one was preventable with a single verification step.
 None of them failed because Bali is uniquely dangerous – they failed because a foreign buyer skipped a check that an independent process would have forced.
 The cases are presented as reported by the cited outlets; we name patterns, not unproven individuals.
 This page is the documented case record; the prevention framework and the seven-point pre-deposit checklist live, canonically, on the Bali property diligence guide – the cases here show why each step in that framework exists, rather than restating it.